“A Meeting on All Hallows’ Eve”

 Beware!
 That sight from top of cellar stair…

-of Hell.
+of Fate.
 On this All Hallows’ Eve declare

-that one might trip and join her chorus there.
+that one might trip and join her bloody hell.

 Now, trembling in my bruised and barest feet